 3. How to Get a SendCutSend Discount Code

 The best way to get a SendCutSend discount code is through our mailing list.
 We frequently send out exclusive discount codes to our mailing list customers, knocking some significant costs off your order.
 From holidays to new service announcements, we love to come up with reasons to help you save on your order.
 Sometimes we send out SendCutSend discount codes just because we can.
-You can join our mailing list throughout our website or sign up to receive emails from us right now!
+You can join our mailing list throughout our website or click here to sign up now!

 4. Alternative Metals and Thicknesses